 Since the majority of types of figure of speech are frequently employed in everyday discourse, native English speakers are highly familiar with them.
 However, if one doesn’t speak English as their first language, and is unfamiliar with the importance of figures of speech and their meaning, then this is the perfect place!

 The Oxford Learner’s Dictionary defines ‘Figures of Speech’ as “a word or phrase used differently from its usual meaning to create a particular mental picture or effect.”
-Traditionally, these devices have been known to people as poetic devices to analyse the poem.
+Traditionally, these devices have been known to people as poetic devices to analyze the poem.

 The figures of speech examples in English would thus be a way of describing more in English but without literally saying it out loud.
 Thus, using figures of speech with examples, one can speak highly significant phrases and add liveliness, and beauty to speech.
 One may call them the “ornaments of speech.”